Organ-on-chip

 Microfluidics to Mimic Blood Flow in Health and Disease,

 The vast majority of drugs is administered intravenously.
 One of the reasons is the thorough vascularization of each and every tissue independent of being diseased or healthy.
 Hence, the blood vessel system is an efficient transporting system for e.g. drugs.
-However, this circulatory system functions as a barrier as well for e.g. immune cells to get out of the blood stream and falsely invading a tissue (B. Sebastian 2018).
+However, this circulatory system functions as a barrier as well for e.g. immune cells to get out of the blood stream and falsely invading a tissue.
 With immunotherapy getting more and more into the focus of research, understanding the interaction between the endothelium and immune cells gets very important.
 Thus, we are currently developing microfluidic platforms that are aiming on understanding the human vasculature in the context of immunology better.

 Selected references: